Peru

 Salesian missionaries at the CETPRO Santo Domingo Savio Technical Center in Lima provide training for young people with disabilities.
 They have also launched an awareness campaign to bring more attention to the abilities of those living with a disability in the country.
 According to the National Council for the Integration of People with Disabilities, about 1.5 million Peruvians have some kind of disability.
 That means nearly 5% of the total population lives with some limitation in moving, seeing, feeling, understanding and communicating.

 The CETPRO Center houses hundreds of young people and provides a family home for youth and an oratory that welcomes both boys and girls.
 The Center works in cooperation with the Don Bosco Foundation of Peru and the Share Campaign of the Peruvian Episcopal Conference to train youth with special educational needs.
-Through this campaign, several young people with sensory disabilities benefit and are being successfully trained in screen printing and tailoring laboratories.
+Through this campaign, several young people with sensory disabilities benefit and are being successfully trained in screen printing and tailoring.

 In addition, in coordination with specialists from the Service of Support and Consultation for the Care of Special Educational Needs (SAANEE), a seminar was organized for all CETPRO students to raise their awareness of the great efforts that their disadvantaged peers put forth to gain an education and how they face and overcome to achieve their goals.
 All students have been encouraged to show respect, tolerance and a willingness to help their peers who have different skills and to collaborate with them.